GMT + 4, all year round

 Indian Ocean island paradise with a diverse culture and landscape

-Cast adrift in the Indian Ocean, where continents combine, Mauritius is a marvellous mix of African, Indian, European and Oriental influences.
-This spectacular island of white sand beaches, sugar cane fields and lush verdant mountains rises up from the crystal clear waters and offers some of the finest hotels in the world, as well as fabulous golfing and indulgent relaxation.
-It is little wonder that Mark Twain deemed this the prototype on which paradise was fashioned.
+Mauritius is a marvellous mix of African, Indian, European and Oriental influences all set on a spectacular island of white sand beaches, sugar cane fields and mountains.
+Home to some of the finest hotels in the world, as well as fabulous golfing and indulgent relaxation, it is little wonder that Mark Twain deemed this the prototype on which paradise was fashioned.

 Larger than the ‘one resort’ islands of the Maldives but still not much bigger than Surrey, Mauritius is an Indian Ocean escape with something extra.
 East of Madagascar, this lush island is more than just white sands – although there’s no denying that these are some of the most stunning beaches in the world.